gromacs/gromacs/docs/reference-manual/special/vmd-imd.rst

 between simulation and IMD client.
 Setting the keep rate loads every :math:`N^\mathrm{th}` frame into VMD instead of discarding them when a new one is received.
-The displayed energies are in SI units in contrast to energies displayed from NAMD simulations.s
+The displayed energies are in SI units in contrast to energies displayed from NAMD simulations.